 South Australia (SA) From February 2026, trained GPs can diagnose and prescribe ADHD medication for patients aged 8 and over.
 Read more: GP ADHD diagnosis in SA.

 New South Wales (NSW) Staged reform is underway.
 Stage 1 (September 2025) allows GPs to continue prescribing for existing patients.
-Stage 2 (expected mid-2026) will allow endorsed GPs to diagnose ADHD.
+Stage 2 (GP-led diagnosis) training is underway, with NSW-funded assessments expected from early 2027.
 Read more: GP ADHD diagnosis in NSW.

 Tasmania, Northern Territory No GP diagnosis reform has been announced.
 Assessment via psychiatrist or psychologist.